carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 - "GAP is not a magic tool: theoretical knowledge may help much more than brute-force approach."
 ---

-In this section, we are interested to discover some non-trivial groups having the property that the average order of their elements is an integer.
+In this section, we are interested in discovering some non-trivial groups having the property that the average order of their elements is an integer.

 GAP distribution includes a number of data libraries (see an overview